Joint statistics of work and entropy production along quantum trajectories: Introduction

 \section{Introduction}

-For systems driven out of equilibrium, two central thermodynamic quantities of interest are the non-adiabatic work and entropy production; entropy production measures the degree of irreversibility associated with a process, and the non-adiabatic work quantifies the additional energy extracted from or put into the the system to keep it away from equilibrium.
+Understanding the statistics of work, heat, and entropy production is a central aim of the fields of stochastic and quantum thermodynamics \cite{Jarzynski2011,Seifert2012,Esposito2009,campisi2011colloquium,goold2016role}.
+A natural starting point for studying such fluctuations is to consider a system driven out of thermal equilibrium.
+One way in which this can be achieved is by coupling the system simultaneously to multiple baths at different temperatures and/or chemical potentials.
+If one only has access to a single bath, equilibrium can instead be broken by modulating the system’s Hamiltonian in finite time, as well as external parameters such as the temperature of the environment.
+In this work we focus on the latter situation, where two thermodynamic quantities play a central role: (i) the entropy production, which measures the degree of irreversibility associated with a process, and (ii) the non-adiabatic work, that quantifies the additional contributions to the work done as a system is driven away from its instantaneous Gibbs steady-state.
 While these quantities are proportional when the system interacts with an environment at a fixed temperature, they become distinct when the environmental temperature changes, and can thus play different roles for describing non-equilibrium behaviour.
 For microscopic systems, both classical and quantum, non-adiabatic work $\tilde{w}$ and entropy production $\sigma$ are stochastic variables described by a joint probability distribution $P(\sigma,\tilde{w})$.
 While classically this distribution can be defined from the underlying probabilistic trajectories through the system's phase space \cite{Seifert2012}, this description breaks down in the quantum regime.
 Instead, one can define fluctuating entropy production and work by measuring quantum jump trajectories \cite{Horowitz2012,Horowitz2013b,Leggio2013a,Horowitz2014,Manzano2015,Liu2016a,Manzano2018,Elouard2018a,Mohammady2019d,Menczel}.
 These trajectories describe the probabilistic transitions between the states of the system as it exchanges heat with the environment.
 Fluctuations along a trajectory stem from both quantum-coherent and thermal transitions, and these may be monitored via an external quantum detector \cite{Pekola2013b,Naghiloo2019}.